THE CHARIOTS OF GOD ARE THE TRUE CHRISTIANS

 But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
 You have come to thousands upon thousands of angels in joyful assembly, to the church of the firstborn, whose names are written in heaven.
 (Hebrews 12:22,23)

-“The Lord has come from Sinai into his sanctuary.
+From our first Scripture, “The Lord has come from Sinai into his sanctuary.”
 God’s sanctuary is the Christian Church, the Church of the Firstborn, whether Jewish or Gentile by physical birth.

 One translation claims that the thousands of angels are engaging in a special time of rejoicing, probably because they perceive that God is moving toward the development of His Kingdom.